Vidumukhijadhav/DevOps-Task-I/README.md

 | **IAM Role Support**  | Leave unchecked unless you use IAM Roles with Jenkins agents |
 ----------------------------------------------------------------------------------------

----

 🧱 PHASE 4

-#How to create an ECR repository--(Instead of DockerHub)
+How to create an ECR repository--(Instead of DockerHub)
 - Using AWS Console

 - Log in to AWS Management Console